 There is a tendency for one generation to make money, the next to waste it and the third to end up with nothing.

 Dr. Dennis Jaffe, a sociologist and one of the leading architects of the field of family enterprise, studied trends of inter-generational wealth and he discovered that families that retain money are better at communicating than other families.

-“Families who talk about money tend to feel more confident so it’s encouraging to learn that many siblings are having financial conversations,” said Marcy Keckler, vice president of Financial Advice Strategy at Ameriprise Financial.
+“Families who talk about money tend to feel more confident.” said Marcy Keckler, vice president of Financial Advice Strategy at Ameriprise Financial.

 “Problems can occur in family relationships when money is not discussed between parents and children — the same holds true for siblings.
 It’s important for siblings to keep open lines of communication about money so that they can work toward common goals, like caring for aging parents.”

 Dr. Jaffe also discovered that financially successful families have focused on people, not on money.

 They have invested in education for family members and have taught everyone about their family business or the details that have given them success in life.

 Sometimes when there are touchy topics to be discussed, it is easier to talk directly with just one member of your family.
 However, remember that everyone might be impacted by decisions.
 It is important to figure out a way to keep everyone involved.

 You may or may not realize it, but there are a lot of money matters you need to discuss with your family members.
 And until you broach the topic, you might not realize how your individual decisions are misunderstood by others within your group.